wonderful-panda/vue-tsx-support/README.md

 `componentFactory.create` can infer types of props from component options same as `Vue.extend`.
 In the above example, props type will be `{ text?: string, important?: boolean }`.

-NOTE: all props are regarded as optional even if `required: true` specified.
+:warning: all props are regarded as optional even if `required: true` specified.

 ```jsx
 // both `text` and `important` are regarded as optional